ahmedbilal-7191/sre_bootcamp/README.md

 This milestone focuses on deploying the REST API and its dependent services (database, migrations, secrets, configs) on Kubernetes.
 All Kubernetes manifests, namespaces, ConfigMaps, ESO (External Secrets Operator), and Vault-based secrets must be created and deployed using standard YAML manifests.

-📁 Repository Structure
+📁 Repository Structure -make it done correct and also put it up before the deployment setup

 All Kubernetes manifests must be committed inside the same repository:

 k8s/
- ├── application/
- │    └── application.yml
+ ├── application.yml
- ├── database/
+ ├── database.yml
- │    └── database.yml
+ │
  ├── eso/
  │    ├── external-secret.yml
  │    ├── secret-store.yml